Technical-writing-mentorship-program/Technicalwritingcourse/content/docs/TechnicalWritingCourse/Introduction-to-information-architecture.md

 {{< callout context="note" title="Exercise" icon="info-circle" >}}

-Choose a complex technical concept of your choice and explain how you would break it down and organise it effectively for different reader levels through the use of information architecture.
-Also, adhere to all the tips and measures from this documentation.
+Choose a complex technical concept of your choice, research extensively and write on it.
+Ensure you apply all you've learnt about information architecture and adhere to all the tips and measures from this documentation.
 After review, tag @TechnicalWriti6 on Twitter to the link to your article.

 {{< /callout >}}

-Answer the following questions
+#### Answer the following questions
 <`iframe src="https://forms.gle/tn3pe9Y7CK6edGp38" width="100%" height="800" frameborder="0" marginheight="0" marginwidth="0">Loading...</iframe>`

+{{< callout context="tip" title="The next module explores in-depth on how to use formatting to improve the readability and clarity of your technical documentation
+" icon="rocket" >}} {{< /callout >}}